 A good behavior is one that is positive and helps teach your dog good manners and impulse control.
-Behaviors such as wait, drop-it, or touch help your dog focus and avoid dangerous situations.
-Read on to learn about our top five recommended skills.
+Good behaviors can be used to replace unwanted behaviors and some, such as wait, drop-it, or touch help your dog focus and avoid dangerous situations.
+Read on to learn about our top six recommended skills.

 Take-It/Drop-It: Take-It and Drop-It teach your dog when it is OK to take something, or not.
 You can play “tug of war” to teach this.
 Offer a safe toy and ask your dog to “take-it”.
 Play for a few moments, and have some fun!
 Then, put a treat under your dog’s nose and ask him to “drop-it”.
 When he does, trade the toy for the treat.
 This game can help teach your dog when it is time for play, and when to leave an item alone.

 Say Please: Say Please requires that your dog perform a simple behavior, such as Sit (followed by a release), to earn an environmental reward like going thru a door or a sniff or greeting opportunity.
 Food is not always your dog’s desired outcome so its important to incorporate other types of reinforcement into your training, especially leash walking.
 Anything your dog shows interest in can be used as a potential reward (rather than a distraction) so long as it is safe and appropriate.